-A strong strain of scholarship argues that ethics is nurtured by the emotions and through aesthetic quests for moral excellence.
-The arts (and music as shown specifically in this book) can be a resource to nudge positive emotions in the direction toward ethical behavior, and logically, then toward peace.
-Business provides a model for positive interactions that not only foster long-term successful business, but also incrementally influences society.
-This book provides an opportunity for an integration and recognition of how music (and other art forms) can further encourage business toward the direction of peace while business provides a platform for the dissemination and modelling of the positive capabilities of music toward the aims of peace in the world today.
+A strong strain of scholarship argues that ethics is nurtured by emotions and through aesthetic quests for moral excellence.
+The arts (and music as shown specifically in this book) can be a resource to nudge positive emotions in the direction toward ethical behavior and, logically, then toward peace.
+Business provides a model for positive interactions that not only foster long-term successful business but also incrementally influences society.
+This book provides an opportunity for integration and recognition of how music (and other art forms) can further encourage business toward the direction of peace while business provides a platform for the dissemination and modeling of the positive capabilities of music toward the aims of peace in the world today.

 Table of Contents

 2. From Settler Colonialism to Standing Rock: Hearing Native Voices for Peace

 3. Leonard Bernstein’s Legacy: An Interview with Alexander Bernstein

 4. A Response to Alexander Bernstein: Leonard Bernstein’s Enduring Leadership

 6. Empathy: A Global Imperative for Peace